 Income taken into account in the calculation of injury allowance:

-• If you were injured during vocational training or vocational rehabilitation – and in the three months preceding the injury, you also earned a work income as employee or self-employed, injury allowances will be calculated according to your income as salaried or self-employed worker, or according to the income on which the insurance contributions were calculated during your vocational training or vocational rehabilitation in those three months – whichever is the higher amount.
+- If you were injured during vocational training or vocational rehabilitation – and in the three months preceding the injury, you also earned a work income as employee or self-employed, injury allowances will be calculated according to your income as salaried or self-employed worker, or according to half the average wage times 3 (income that was liable for insurance contributions fro vocational training) NIS 19974 (as of Jan 01, 2025)– whichever is the higher amount.

 Deductions from the work-injury allowance